daksheshm/cifar10_imageclassifier/README.md

 # CIFAR-10 Image Classification using CNNs in PyTorch

 This project focuses on building, training, and evaluating Convolutional Neural Networks (CNNs) to classify images from the CIFAR-10 dataset using the PyTorch framework.
-Two different architectures are explored: a custom VGG-style network (TinyVGG) and a ResNet-9 model.
+Two different architectures are explored: a custom VGG-style network (TinyVGG) and a ResNet model.

 ## Project Overview